ConnerArdman/Code-Quality-Guide/_pages/05PHP.md

     ```

   <a name="lowercase-functions"></a><a name="3.3"></a>
-  - [3.3](#lowercase-functions) While PHP is mostly case-insensative, always use lowercase to reference built in functions.
+  - [3.3](#lowercase-functions) While PHP is mostly case-insensitive, always use lowercase to reference built in functions.

 **[⬆ back to top](#table-of-contents)**